 Frequently this will show up when toilet usage is at its morning peak.
 Usually, the cistern is so slow to fill that it cannot be flushed.
 Typically this is highlighting a faulty water inlet valve, but it can also be the cistern tap or even a problem in the water supply.

 Constant running water can be the ultimate annoyance.
 Often this is why your water inlet valve is turning on and off all through the night.
 As the water level in the cistern drops, so the valve activates.
 The water running into the toilet bowl is either from a faulty dual flush valve leaking or a faulty water inlet valve.
-Often it can be both valves are faulty and are leaking.
-To put it in perspective a toilet cistern can leak around 30 litres an hour which are 720 litres a day or 5040 litres a week which will cost you $19.30 a week.
+Often it can be both valves is faulty and is leaking.
+To put it in perspective a toilet cistern can leak around 30 litres an hour which is 720 litres a day or 5040 litres a week which will cost you $19.66 a week.

 We all know this can be embarrassing especially if you have visitors as it results in an unsightly smelly toilet.
 Generally what happens every user of the toilet is either multiple flushing and constantly waiting for the cistern to fill.
 A weak or low flush of water from the cistern can once again be both valves being faulty.
 It is a faulty dual flush valve failing to operate correctly.
-It can also be a faulty water inlet valve being extremely slow to let water in or the water levels are set incorrect.
+It can also be a faulty water inlet valve being extremely slow to let water in or the water levels are set incorrectly.
 Often if not repaired you will end up with a blocked toilet.

 Cistern taps are seldom operated which means they have a tendency to seize.
 It is not unusual for them to drip from faulty O-rings and to cease up shut.
 They are easy to break as they age so be wary of forcing them to turn on or off.

 Fortunately for you, most problems with toilet cisterns are repairable by us.
 In most cases, we are carrying replacement valves on our trucks to ensure an instant repair.